EmenstaNougat/ESP32-BlueJammer/README.md

 ### Combo-Channel-Select_BT-BLE-WiFi-RC firmware:
 - use the "Boot" button on the ESP32 to switch between the channel modes on the Combo-Firmware!
 - the OLED will display your current operation channel
-- the status LED let's you know about the current state you're in:
+- the status LED lets you know about the current state you're in:
 1 blink = BT
 2 blinks = BLE
 3 blinks = WiFi